UN-OCHA/un_date/README.md

 All filter allow options

-- to_utc to convert date to UTC first (default off)
+- to_utc to convert date to UTC first (default off), otherwise use user/site timezone
 - show_timezone to display the timezone (default off)

 ## un_date